“I would love for my husband to do it as he works so hard & has made so many sacrifices, he deserves it.”

 filed17 Oct 2014 fromCarmen Jenner

 Melbourne’s adorned laneways aren’t exactly a secret.
 Neither is the city’s vibrant food or shopping scene.
 It would be so easy to pay homage to its Victorian roots or compare it to the megatropolis of New York City.
 I’m not a local (although I’d jump at the chance to be one) and nor would I want to insult Melbournian’s with an outsider’s lowdown on their beloved treasure.
-But I am …
+But I am a lover of this wonderful city.
+So much so that …

 filed26 Sep 2014 fromCarmen Jenner